ndiego/block-visibility/readme.txt

 === Why do I need this? ===

 Block Visibility is a lightweight plugin that is designed to do one thing, and one thing well.
-While there are countless applications, here are a few examples to get you started:
+While there are countless applications for dynamic content, here are a few examples to get you started:

 * Use as a content management tool.
 Hide new blocks while you are working on them but still keep the page published.
 * Temporarily hide seasonal content on your website rather than having to delete it.